Skip to main content

 When asked to select NgModules or Standalone Components, select NgModules

-If a prompt asks to confirm Cordova use, enter Yes to continue.
+If a prompt asks to confirm Cordova use, enter Y to continue.

-If a prompt asks about creating an Ionic account, enter N to opt out.
+If a prompt asks to create an Ionic account, enter N to opt out.

-Due to conflicts in the dependency tree, the command failed in the last test.
+Due to conflicts in the dependency tree, the command failed in some test runs.

 cd SheetJSIonic